caomingkai/Shopify-BundleSales-webApp/README.md

  ### Related File:
    1. addBundle.php  --- add new bundle sales
       + update shopBundle.txt / shadowToOrigin.txt
-      + make REST calls to Shopify server to modify shop.metafield for this shop
+      + make REST calls to Shopify server to modify shop.metafield.bundleInfo for this shop
       + make REST calls to Shopify server to add **"shadow products"** with sales price
-      + make REST calls to Shopify server to add product.metafield about added shadow productID and its bundleID into original product
+      + make REST calls to Shopify server to add shop.metafield.originToShadow about added shadow productID and its bundleID into original product
       + (_Pending_) update and inject bundle_detect.liquid and other code snippet into assets on Shopify server for this shop
    1. deleteBundle.php --- delete specific bundle
       + same as addBundle.php